-Denmark became the first country in Europe to allow transgender individuals to change their gender without medical records in 2014.
-In 2016, Denmark became the first country in the world to announce that it will remove transgenderism from its list of mental diseases, effective January 1, 2017.
+Denmark became the first country in Europe to allow transgender individuals to legally change their gender without medical records in 2014.
+In 2016 Denmark became the first country in the world to announce that it will remove transgenderism from its list of mental diseases, effective January 1, 2017.
 This despite the fact that the World Health Organization lists gender identity disorder—the term medically used to refer to transgender individuals—as a mental disorder in the World Health Organization’s International Classification of Diseases.
-Likewise, given that transgender individuals perceive themselves differently than the testimony of objective reality, transgenderism is considered to be a mental disorder according to the Diagnostic and Statistical Manual of Mental Disorders.
+Likewise, given that transgender individuals perceive themselves differently than the testimony of objective reality, transgenderism meets the definition of a mental disorder according to the Diagnostic and Statistical Manual of Mental Disorders.
 The American College of Pediatricians explains:

 The transgendered suffer a disorder of “assumption” like those in other disorders familiar to psychiatrists.
 With the transgendered, the disordered assumption is that the individual differs from what seems given in nature—namely one’s maleness or femaleness.
 Other kinds of disordered assumptions are held by those who suffer from anorexia and bulimia nervosa, where the assumption that departs from physical reality is the belief by the dangerously thin that they are overweight.

 With body dysmorphic disorder, an often socially crippling condition, the individual is consumed by the assumption “I’m ugly.”
 These disorders occur in subjects who have come to believe that some of their psycho-social conflicts or problems will be resolved if they can change the way that they appear to others.
 Such ideas work like ruling passions in their subjects’ minds and tend to be accompanied by a solipsistic argument.
 [This is the theory that only the self exists, or can be proved to exist, or an extreme pre-occupation with one’s feelings and desires.]